English Department

 All Helena High School students will complete four years of English prior to graduation.
 The first two years will lay the groundwork for more focused studies in junior and senior years.

-In freshman year, English I and Honors English I transition from Middle School to High School, and learn the importance of the course’s evaluative criteria: timely homework completion, class participation, papers, and tests.
+In freshman year, English I and Honors English I transition from Middle School to High School, and learn the importance of the course’s evaluative criteria: timely homework completion, class participation, essays, and tests.

 In English II and Honors English II, students build the skills they will need for upper level English instruction, including additional reading, writing, research, and critical thinking skills.

 In junior year, students may opt to take English III or AP English Language and Composition.
 English III features a chronological and/or thematic study of American literature from colonial times into the 20th century.
-AP English Language and Composition is a rigorous and challenging course focused on rhetoric and requiring students to read and write at the college level in preparation for the AP Lang.
-Exam in the Spring.
-Close reading of fiction and nonfiction of American literature enables students to recognize the elements of rhetoric and apply these to their own writing.
+AP English Language and Composition is a rigorous and challenging course focused on rhetoric and requiring students to read and write at the college level in preparation for the AP Language Exam in the Spring.
+This course focuses on close reading of primarily nonfiction in order to enable students to recognize the elements of rhetoric and apply these to their own writing.

-At the senior level, students are presented with a variety of options, including several English IV course pairings, dual-credit courses, and Advanced Placement options.
+At the senior level, students are presented with a variety of options, including several English IV course pairings, AP Lit or Dual-Credit courses.

 AP Literature is a high-level learning experience focusing on first-year college material.
 The classics are read in all genres: short stories, novel, poetry, drama, and essay.
 Like other AP courses, this class will prepare students to take an AP Exam in the Spring.

 Juniors and seniors may also take elective courses through the English department.
 These courses are designed to extend a student’s use of English-related skills in fun new ways that apply to students’ lives and interests.
-Electives include Science Fiction, Speech & Debate, Word Clues, Reading the Movies, Creative Writing, Journalism & Newspaper, yearbook, and two Advanced Placement courses, AP Seminar and AP Research.
+Electives include Speech & Debate, Reading the Movies, Creative Writing, Journalism, and Yearbook.

 Novel Rationales for Grades 9-12